huggingface/diffusers/docs/source/en/api/pipelines/stable_cascade.md

 There are some restrictions on data types that can be used with the Stable Cascade models.
 The official checkpoints for the  `StableCascadePriorPipeline` do not support the `torch.float16` data type.
 Please use `torch.bfloat16` instead.

-In order to use the `torch.bfloat16` datatype with the `StableCascadeDecoderPipeline` you need to have PyTorch 2.2.0 or higher installed.
+In order to use the `torch.bfloat16` data type with the `StableCascadeDecoderPipeline` you need to have PyTorch 2.2.0 or higher installed.
 This also means that using the `StableCascadeCombinedPipeline` with `torch.bfloat16` requires PyTorch 2.2.0 or higher, since it calls the `StableCascadeDecoderPipeline` internally.

 If it is not possible to install PyTorch 2.2.0 or higher in your environment, the `StableCascadeDecoderPipeline` can be used on its own with the `torch.float16` data type.
 You can download the full precision or `bf16` variant weights for the pipeline and cast the weights to `torch.float16`.